-The RCDTC is involved in multiple large-scale fish passage projects which benefit both winter-run and spring-run juvenile and adult salmonids, including projects located at Antelope Creek, Dye Creek, and various Side Channel Reconnection sites.
+The RCDTC is involved in multiple large-scale fish passage projects which benefit both winter-run and spring-run juvenile and adult salmonids, including Side Channel Reconnection efforts as well as passage improvements at Antelope and Dye creeks.

 Antelope Creek fish passage improvement project

-The Antelope Creek Fish Passage Improvement Project addresses a site on Antelope Creek near the Edwards Diversion Dam (EDD) which has hindered fish passage.
+The Antelope Creek Fish Passage Improvement Project addressed a site on Antelope Creek near the Edwards Diversion Dam (EDD) that hindered fish passage.
 Antelope Creek provides critical habitat for Central Valley spring-run Chinook salmon (SRCS) and steelhead.
-Key stressors to salmonids include agricultural dams blocking adult immigration, water diversions entraining juveniles, and low flows affecting immigrating adults.
-This project objective was to address these stressors present in Antelope Creek by
+In this location, key stressors to salmonids included agricultural dams blocking adult immigration, water diversions entraining juveniles, and low flows affecting immigrating adults.
+This project objective was to address these stressors present in Antelope Creek by:

 - Improving downstream passage between the EDD and the Sacramento River